-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 development or

-production, we can do something like the following to get the database settings (for example):
+production, we can do something like the following to get the database settings:

 const dbSettings = Settings[Settings.env].db;